dmntk/dmntk.manual.tests/README.md

 1. Tested expression is `1 + 1` and is saved in `0001.feel` file.
 2. Test execution context is empty `{}` and is saved in `0001.ctx` file.
 3. Expected value is `2` and is saved in `expected` file.
-4. Script that executes a test contains a command `dmntk etx 0001.feel 0001.ctx` and is saved in `run.sh` file.
+4. Script that executes a test contains a command `dmntk efe 0001.ctx 0001.feel` and is saved in `run.sh` file.

 ## License